Is Sushi Healthy for You To Eat?

 While many options showcase fresh fish and vegetables, others lean on calorie-heavy additions that can outweigh the benefits.

-These ingredients include anything deep-fried, like tempura, panko, which may be added to the outside of rolls, and rich sauces like eel sauce or mayonnaise-based sauces.
+These ingredients include anything deep-fried, like tempura or panko, which may be added to the outside of rolls, and rich sauces like eel sauce or mayonnaise-based sauces.
 Sushi featuring these types of ingredients is what you’ll want to enjoy in moderation or avoid altogether.

 Tempura Roll